 Hallucinations and delusions could be an indication of a severe health condition that affects brain activity.
 The most common physical cause is a brain tumor.

-For many doctors, this is much easier to recognize as there’s physical evidence to suggest where the problems lie.
+This is much easier to recognize as physical evidence suggests where the problems lie.
 However, most doctors will assume delusional symptoms will go away once a patient is treated.
+Still, some people may continue to struggle with a psychotic disorder – especially, if the health condition that led to it was a traumatic experience.

 Paraphrenia